-Signs and symptoms of preterm labour include: pelvic pressure; lower abdominal cramping and back pain; your waters breaking; changes in cervical discharge such that it is watery, bloody or mucus-like; dilation of the cervix; vaginal spotting, and; …
+Signs and symptoms of preterm labor include: pelvic pressure; lower abdominal cramping and back pain; your waters breaking; changes in cervical discharge such that it is watery, bloody or mucus-like; dilation of the cervix; vaginal spotting, and; …

-Causes of preterm labour include: placental abnormalities, such as placenta previa or placental abruption; infection and inflammation; physical or psychological stress, and; stretching of the uterus – often as a result of a multiple pregnancy.
+Causes of preterm labor include: placental abnormalities, such as placenta previa or placental abruption; infection and inflammation; physical or psychological stress, and; stretching of the uterus - often as a result of a multiple pregnancy.

-If your waters have broken, you are experiencing frequent and intense contractions and your cervix has dilated, preterm labour is most probably occurring.
+If your waters have broken, you are experiencing frequent and intense contractions and your cervix has dilated, preterm labor is most probably occurring.
 A test of your cervical secretions can be performed to look for a protein called fibronectin which …

-If preterm labour is suspected, a range of medications comprising tocolytic therapy (to slow down contractions) will be used to delay delivery.
+If preterm labor is suspected, a range of medications comprising tocolytic therapy (to slow down contractions) will be used to delay delivery.
 Corticosteroids are also used to help your baby mature faster if early delivery is going to happen.

-If you have experienced preterm labour in the past, you will likely be given progesterone in the form of an injection or vaginal gel to help reduce the risk of it happening again.
+If you have experienced preterm labor in the past, you will likely be given progesterone in the form of an injection or vaginal gel to help reduce the risk of it happening again.
 You can also help reduce your risk by not smoking or taking drugs.

 The outlook for preterm labor depends on how early your baby is delivered in the course of your pregnancy, with complications decreasing and survival increasing dramatically between 24-34 weeks-gestation.
 The longer that delivery can be delayed, the …

 About this article

 Author: Dr Idan Ben-Barak PhD, MSc, BSc (Med)

 Rating: 4.6 out of 5